Categories

 HAZARDS COVERED BY ANTICIPATION

-Drought | Heatwave | Population movement
+Drought | Heat wave | Population movement | Riverine flood

 EXPERIENCE ON ANTICIPATION

-- The Start Network has allocated financing for anticipatory alerts on heat waves and displacement.
+- Start Network has allocated financing for anticipatory alerts on heat waves and displacement.
 In January 2018, £400,000 was budgeted in anticipation of refugee returnees across Afghanistan and Pakistan (alert 205).
 In May 2018, it reached 15,125 people ahead of a heat wave (alert 237).

 - In 2018, FAO Pakistan implemented well-targeted early actions in the district of Tharparkar to support livestock and crop and vegetable production and thus mitigate the impact of drought on food insecurity following predictions of drought risk ahead of the monsoon season.